-- Connect the power supply for the backup to the electrical panel. - Boiler connection (option) - If the boiler connection option is used, the electric backup option must not be connected. - Please refer to the instructions supplied with the boiler connection kit. - Please refer to the instructions supplied with the boiler. - Second heating circuit - Refer to the instructions supplied with the double hydraulic circuit kit or extension control kit.
+- Connect the power supply for the backup to the electrical panel. - Boiler connection (option) - If the boiler connection option is used, the electric backup option must not be connected. - Please refer to the instructions supplied with the boiler connection kit. - Please refer to the instructions supplied with the boiler.

+Second heating circuit (option)

+- Refer to the instructions supplied with the double hydraulic circuit kit.